by Ari Lox

 "He'll be back for the hearing," the cop said.
 "Until then, it's school day curfew and parental custody."

 "Shit!
 That's nothing.
-The whole weight going to fall on me."
+The total weight going to fall on me."

 "Yeah."
 The cop laughed.
-"We knew we'd get you for something good some day."
+"We knew we'd get you for something solid eventual."
 He pushed Ace towards the lockup.

 Jeffrey David's father nudged him to get along.